 Community Coalition members and partners shall engage in local neighborhoods with residents most disproportionately impacted by poverty, race, class, violence and fewer resources.
 The Community Coalition will focus on building capacity, education and resources to ensure the voices are heard and responded to with a comprehensive approach and plan.

-Leveraging collaboration and partnership to build a comprehensive public health approach to address
+Leveraging collaboration and partnership to build a comprehensive public health approach to address community needs.

 Focus on aligning, blending, coordinating and leveraging public resources to address disproportionately affected populations and neighborhoods.